Prescriptions

 We do not take requests for repeat prescriptions over the phone.

-Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Please allow three full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.

 Medication Reviews